grvuolo/liberty-spgi-lab/141-Liberty-InstantOn-Serverless/README.md

 ### Login to the OpenShift console, using the following URL:

-Once OCP server VM provisioned and ready, please use the button/link provide in the reservation page to access the web console.
+A shared OpenShist cluster has been provisioned at the following URL: https://console-openshift-console.apps.ocp-665002rcu7-4u6a.cloud.techzone.ibm.com

+go to `IBM Demo`

+username:
+password:

 ### Login to the OpenShift CLI [IF NEEDED]